dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Declaring variable types

-You usually don’t have to worry about the type of data you assign to a variable.
+You usually don't have to worry about the type of data you assign to a variable.

 Excel handles all the details for you behind the scenes.
 For example, if you have a